digiarnie/digiarnie.github.io/_posts/2014-09-21-Setup-GitHub-Page-Using-Minimal-Mistakes-Theme.md

 cd yourusername.github.io
 {% endhighlight %}

-* Install Bundler and use it to install the dependencies:
+* Install the Bundler Package Manager and use it to install the dependencies found in the Gemfile:

 {% highlight bash %}
 gem install bundler